 This current love of all things verdant and organic is heartening and I do love a good plant display.
 However I must admit I’m not the most green-fingered of people and have been a neglectful plant owner in the past.
 I always feel regret when a plant dies, so I have mostly avoided anything green and alive in our home in recent years.

 But the trend for plants in stylish containers and metallic terrariums has got to me and I want a slice of this botanical style.

-So I’m taking baby steps and starting with some small, hard to kill, water storing succulents.
+So I’m taking baby steps and starting with some small, hard to kill, water storing succulent plants.
 How awesome is this concrete mini shelf by the way?
 Love that pink neon cord.
 I discovered it on Etsy, here.

 If, like me, you’re not brilliant at remembering to water the green stuff, trying something low maintenance and bang-on-trend like these little cacti is a good way to start.

 I picked this trio up in Ikea this week – a set of 3 cuties in tiny ceramic planters for just £4.50.
 They will be living in my kitchen from now on, where I’m always looking to make improvements and searching for kitchen inspiration.
-I currently have a project underway featuring fresh herbs that I hope will be a success and I’ll be sharing it in a post very soon!
+(I currently have a project underway featuring a fresh herb wall!)

 So I’m now also on the look out for a gorgeous brass terrarium, then I will have nailed the succulent trend – and if all goes well, who knows I may even move on to some larger and more tender architectural plants.
 I also love interesting and unusual plant holders and was really taken by these I spotted online.
 I particularly like the way they are suspended from those coloured blocks – a really striking wall feature, don’t you think?